Egrets and Herons of Shorebird Way in Mountain View

-To protect the egrets and people who like to watch them from the road, Google and the City of Mountain View close Shorebird Way to traffic after the egret chicks hatch.
-In addition, Google implements egret-safe rodent control methods (without poisons) and educates employees about the egrets and other natural treasures found on campus.
-Google also sponsors local groups that monitor the egret colony and provides information to the public and groups that collect, transport and care for young egrets that fall out of nests.
+To protect the birds and people who like to watch them from the road, Google and the City of Mountain View close Shorebird Way to traffic after the egret chicks hatch.
+In addition, Google implements bird-safe rodent control methods (without poisons) and educates employees about the egrets and herons, as well as other natural treasures found on campus.
+Google also sponsors local groups that monitor the egret colony and provide information to the public, as well as groups that collect, transport and care for young egrets and herons that fall out of nests.

 Birds in Distress

 Please do not approach egrets on the ground.
 If you find a nestling on the ground or an injured bird, DO NOT PICK IT UP.
 Contact Google Security, file a GUTS ticket or contact Silicon Valley Animal Control Authority (SVACA) about injured or very young birds with almost no feathers (408) 764-0344 during work hours or or (408) 866-2101 after hours.

 Santa Clara Valley Audubon Society (SCVAS) has many opportunities for monitoring and stewarding this egret colony and for other local conservation and environmental education efforts.
 Please contact firstname.lastname@example.org if you want to help.